 Which Embassy Should I Go To If I’m Going To Multiple Schengen Countries?

-Address of the Embassy: German Embassy Manila 25/F Tower 2, RCBC Plaza 6819 Ayala Av.
+Address of the Embassy: German Embassy Manila 25/F Tower 2, RCBC Plaza 6819 Ayala Ave.

 Phone: 63 2 702 3000

-How Can I Set An Appointment For Interview?
+How Can I Set An Appointment For Interview With German Embassy?

 Lucky you!
 German Embassy has finally set up an online appointment system!
 About time!
 LOL.
 Before, you either had to call them through their call center or go to the embassy personally.
 Calling might cost you 500-1000 pesos depending on how good the agent is in collecting your data.
 Mine cost about Php1500, go figure! 🙂